mblockelet/opentezos/docs/archetype/events/intro.md

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import ThemedImage from '@theme/ThemedImage';

-Archetype provides a seemless way to work with contract events.
+Archetype provides a seamless way to work with contract events.

 ## Emit